Nicktvdd/deliveryfee/readme.md

 }
 ```
 Feel free to customize the payload based on your testing requirements.

+---

+## Tests
+You can navigate to the tests src/test/kotlin/com.wolt.
+Here you can find a costumizable http API test, where you can easily costumize the payload and run your own tests.
+And you can find the Application Test with many custom tests.
+You can run these by running CustomerTests in Intellij IDEa.

+---

 Please ensure you have Java or Docker installed on your system before running the application.
 If you encounter any issues, check the project documentation for additional information.